tpltnt/py-NASA-horizons/README.md

 ================

 A pure python3 wrapper for JPL HORIZONS on-line solar system data and ephemeris computation service.
-Instead of using the official telnet interface, this module provides an object to interact with the service for data retrieval.
+This module provides an object to interact with the service for data retrieval and thus abstracts away the official telnet interface..
 The functionality is currently limited to x-y-z coordinates of major bodies, but can easily be extended.
 The sourcecode can be found in the 'source' directory.
 The 'test' directory contains pytest-tests and the 'documentation' directory well ... the documentation.